-EPL 7789 falls within the Tree-and-shrub Savanna Biome (Figure 11).
-The dominant vegetation type over the EPL is characterised as kartsveld.
-The karstveld landscape over the EPL is dominated by a mixed woodland structure (Colophospermum mopane).
-Plant growth become progressively shrubby towards the rocky outcrops to the north of the EPL, especially where the soils are shallower, slopes are steeper and where it is hillier and rockier (Mendelsohn et al, 2002).
+EPL 7964 falls within the Acacia tree-and-shrub Savanna Biome (Figure 11) and it broadly comprises a western highlands vegetation type, characterised by grasslands and scattered trees in an area characterised as hilly and rocky.
+The majority of the EPL plant growth becomes progressively shrubby, especially where the soils are shallower, slopes are steeper and where it is hillier and rockier (Mendelsohn et al, 2002).
 Thorny Acacia species dominate but a number of species are closely associated with the higher elevations only.
+Thornbush thickets dominate on the sandy parts and calcrete-rocky parts.
+The Mopane grows as scrub and trees of moderate height in this part of the country (Mendelsohn, 2002).